Treasured Golden Oldies

 These pictures were taken in 2001 at an AKC dog agility trial in Cato NY.
 Belle was certified by TDI and Delta and labeled as an "awesome Team".
 She gave much hope to hospitalized children who had lost limbs.
 They witnessed Belle hopping carefree through the halls and rooms and realized they were not alone.

 Please enjoy these wonderful tales of some of our Treasured Golden Oldies.
-And, learn how you can add your own story of Gold.

 Lance